karlhulme/jsonotron/workspaces/jss/typedocs.autogen.md

       "$ref": "integer",
       "documentation": "The amount of money in a minor denomination."
     },
-    "scaler": {
-      "$ref": "integer",
-      "documentation": "The number of places to move the decimal point to convert the amount into the major denomination of the currency."
-    },
     "currency": {
       "$ref": "currencyCode",
       "documentation": "The currency represented by this monetary amount."